Downtown Knox ArtWalk

 This permanent, self-guided scavenger hunt is free to play and open 24/7, year round.
 Happy hunting!

-Join RED Gallery for the opening of "Temporal Glitch," a collection of new work by Risa Hricovsky.
+Join RED Gallery for the opening of "Kitchen Table", a collection of paintings by Valerie England and Hannah Bingham.

 5 PM—8 PM.